 Bonus Tip: Seniors Citizens and Veterans typically get added discounts from service providers.
 Always mention this when you call to set up your appointment!
 You could save a significant percentage in some cases!

-Tip 4: Pressed Fittings Vs. Solder
+Tip three: Pressed Fittings Vs. Solder

 I know this is an odd one, but it can make a difference!
 Pressed copper fittings are typically a bit more expensive to use than regular copper fittings designed to be soldered together.
 When examining your plumbers bid for the water heater installation service make sure that you aren’t being over charged for pro-press fittings that require a press tool.
-Old fashioned solder fittings are going to be far cheaper and can save you a bit on your installation bill!

 If you are installing a water heater for the first time or if the heater has to be added in a new location you could possibly save even more money on materials by having the water heater repiped with PEX or Uponor.
 This will greatly reduce the cost of installation due to the much lower materials cost!
 Copper is an expensive metal in any application and the benefits of switching to PEX or Uponor are fantastic.
 PEX and Uponor expand if there is a freeze inside the line, unlike rigid copper.
 PEX and Uponor can swell and change shape without bursting, potentially saving thousands in damages from a burst water line.

-Tip 5: Avoid DIY & Handyman Installations
+Tip four: Avoid DIY & Handyman Installations

 When it comes to your own personal property it is always better to trust a professional to perform plumbing repairs and hot water heater installation.
 A licensed professional plumber has thousands of hours of experience and has probably installed more of these heaters in a day than you will in your lifetime.
 Make sure that the guy you choose for the job knows his stuff.
 Ask him about code requirements and see if they have any knowledge about safety add ons or flood stops.
 This will allow you to gauge how knowledgeable the plumber you are hiring is.
 More importantly though, it is almost never a great idea to try to do it yourself when it comes to plumbing.
 I will give you that there are a few exceptions to this rule, perhaps if you’re just changing out a flapper in toilet etc. However, when it comes to your water heater and cutting and soldering copper pipe I would absolutely recommend that you spend the extra cash and get a licensed, fully insured professional for the job.
 It may cost more up front, but it will save you time, energy, frustration and in the end even some cash.